Antonín Chittussi: Career

-Following the conclusion of the Russo-Turkish War in 1878, the Austro-Hungarian Army moved in to occupy Bosnia-Herzegovina and, as an army reservist, he was called up and sent to the front.
+As an army reservist following the Russo–Turkish War in 1878, Chittussi was called up and sent to the front.
 The death and destruction he witnessed had a profound effect on him, which he attempted to work through emotionally by corresponding with Zdenka.
-He was able to make a series of small drawings and watercolors, which he exhibited on his return and, with the help of friends, succeeded in financing a trip to Paris.
+Chittussi made a series of small drawings and watercolors, which he exhibited on his return and, with the help of friends, succeeded in financing a trip to Paris.

 The influence of Paris

-He arrived in time for the "Fourth Impressionist Exhibition", but was not ready to accept what he saw.
-Eventually, though, he concluded that most of his earlier work had "been in vain".
-In 1880, he rented a small studio and began to work on absorbing the new styles.
-He soon gained the support of the writer Élémir Bourges, who would later marry Zdenka's sister, Anna.
+Chittussi arrived in time for the "Fourth Impressionist Exhibition", but was not ready to accept what he saw, but eventually stated that most of his earlier works had "been in vain".
+In 1880, he rented a small studio and began to work on absorbing the new styles and gained the support of the writer Élémir Bourges, who would later marry Zdenka's sister, Anna.
 In 1882, he was invited to spend six months painting at the Radziwiłł estate near Ermenonville.
-The following year, he exhibited at the Salon.
-Although successful, by 1884 he was ready to return home and held an auction of his works at the Hôtel Drouot.
-As it turned out, this meant a cooling of his relationship with Zdenka, as she actually began to spend more time in Paris than before, pursuing her career.
+The following year in 1883, Chittussi exhibited at the Salon.
+Despite being successful, he was ready to return home and held an auction of his works at the Hôtel Drouot in 1884.
+This meant an improvement of his relationship with Zdenka, as she actually began to spend more time in Paris than before, pursuing her career.

+Personal life

+Chittussi's distant relative, Adriana, lived in Nová Cerekev with her three children.

-He soon discovered an area in Southern Bohemia that inspired him to paint and helped him to assuage his hurt feelings.
-Shortly after, he settled near Člunek.
-In 1887, he developed health problems, which were believed to be related to the time he spent outdoors, painting during inclement weather.
+Chittussi soon discovered an area in Southern Bohemia that inspired him to paint and helped him to assuage his hurt feelings.
+Shortly afterwards, he settled near Člunek.
+In 1887, Chittussi developed health problems, which were believed to be related to the time he spent outdoors, painting during inclement weather.
 He gradually grew weaker and was diagnosed with tuberculosis.
-In an effort to stop the disease's progress, he went to the Tatra Mountains, but it was too late.
-In 1891, he died in Prague on the way home from treatment.
+In an effort to stop the disease' progress, he went to the Tatra Mountains.

-A street in the Bubeneč district there is named after him and, in 1997, the Czech government used one of his paintings (a castle in Chantilly) on a postage stamp.
+Chittussi died in Prague on the way home from treatment in 1891.
+A street in the Bubeneč district there is named after him and, in 1997, the Czech government used one of his paintings – a castle in Chantilly – on a postage stamp.